BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 The Scalable Heterogeneous Computing benchmark suite (SHOC)[@lopez2015examining], unlike OpenDwarfs and Rodinia, supports multiple nodes using MPI for distributed parallelism.
 SHOC supports multiple programming models including OpenCL, CUDA and OpenACC, with benchmarks ranging from targeted tests of particular low-level hardware features to a handful of application kernels.

-Sun et al.[@sun2016] propose Hetero-Mark, a Benchmark Suite for CPU-GPU Collaborative Computing, which has five benchmark applications each implemented in the Heterogeneous Compute Compiler (HCC) -- which compiles to OpenCL and HIP which converts CUDA codes to the AMD Radeon Open Compute back-end.
+@sun2016 propose Hetero-Mark, a Benchmark Suite for CPU-GPU Collaborative Computing, which has five benchmark applications each implemented in the Heterogeneous Compute Compiler (HCC) -- which compiles to OpenCL and HIP which converts CUDA codes to the AMD Radeon Open Compute back-end.
 Meanwhile, Chai by Gómez-Luna et al.[@gomez2017chai], offers 15 applications in 7 different implementations with the focus on supporting integrated architectures.

 Barnes et al.[@barnes2016evaluating] collected a representative set of applications from the current NERSC workload to guide optimization for Knights Landing in the Cori supercomputer.
 As it is not always feasible to perform such a detailed performance study of the capabilities of different computational devices for particular applications, the benchmarks described in this paper may give a rough understanding of device performance and limitations.

+The Princeton Application Repository for Shared-Memory Computers (PARSEC) is a benchmark suite proposed by @Bienia2008.
+It curates a set of real-world benchmarks from recognition, mining, synthesis and systems applications which mimic large-scale multithreaded commercial programs instead of the conventional types of HPC benchmark applications that achieve a high-performance.
+Its primary focus is to have a general purpose suite that assesses performance of multiprocessor CPUs over realistic application domains.
+Since accelerators are not considered in this work -- and as such, all applications are written in C -- it is not included in our evaluation, however, the fundamental principals of having a general purpose and portable set of applications that assess real-world workloads, forms the basis of our extensions and are presented in Chapter 3.

 ### Rodinia {#sssec:rodinia}